kulttuuri/quick-hotbar-mod/README.md

 To develop this mod further / do your changes, do this:

+1. Fork the project.
-1. Switch to branch for which Minecraft version you want to develop for.
+2. Switch to branch for which Minecraft version you want to develop for.
-2. Download Minecraft Forge for that Minecraft version.
+3. Download Minecraft Forge for that Minecraft version.
-3. Install Minecraft Forge.
+4. Install Minecraft Forge.
-4. Move the src/ folder to minecraftforge's src folder.
+5. Move the src/ folder to minecraftforge's src folder.
-5. Go!
+6. Go!

 ## More Information
 [quickhotbar.com](http://www.quickhotbar.com/) or [Minecraft Forum Thread](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2143847-quick-hotbar-mod).